Mixosauridae: Skull

 Mixosaurids have large skulls, making up roughly one fourth to one fifth of the animal's total length.
 The front region of the mixosaurid skull is drawn out into a long, thin snout, with lengthened premaxillae in the upper jaw.
 At their hind ends, the premaxillae taper to points, and do not form much of the rims of the external nares, the openings which housed the nostrils.
 The external nares usually face towards the sides, though in Phalarodon callawayi they instead are angled upwards.
 Behind the premaxillae are the maxillae, tooth-bearing bones of roughly triangular shape.
 The upper, or dorsal, processes of the maxillae contact the prefrontals on both the inside and the outside of the skull, which blocks the lacrimals from the borders of the external nares.
 Mixosaurids have round, large orbits, which can result in the skull being distorted during preservation.
-Within the orbits are rings of strong bony plates, called sclerotic rings, which supported the eyeballs.
+Within the orbits are rings of strong bony plates, called scleral rings, which supported the eyeballs.
 The openings within the rings are large.

 Like other members of Ichthyosauria, the upper rims of the orbits is formed by the prefrontals and postfrontals.
 In mixosaurids, these bones are reinforced and form a crest along the edges of the anterior terraces of the supratemporal fenestrae.
 The anterior terraces are massive depressions on the skull, typical of Triassic ichthyopterygians.
 In mixosaurids, however, they are unusually expansive, involving the nasal bones.
 These terraces flank a long sagittal crest that extends along the skull roof, spanning across three pairs of bones, the nasals, frontals, and parietals, from front to back.
 This crest can be quite tall in some species.
 The openings behind the orbits, the supratemporal fenestrae, are hidden beneath flanges extending from the supratemporal bones when viewed from above.
 The parietals bear a ridge towards their posterior end, and the processes stemming from their rear fork are short, as seen in later ichthyosaurs.